oracle-devrel/formula-ai-2022-hackathon/challenges/challenge1.md

 Similarly, F1 2021, the official Formula 1 videogame developed by Codemasters, uses a physics engine that behaves like the real world.

+# Competition

+The competition will be hosted in Kaggle.
+Follow [this link](https://www.kaggle.com/c/formulaai-hackathon) to register for the competition and make your submissions during the Hackathon.

 # Challenge
-In challenge 1 of this hackathon, you will be presented with historical weather data from the RedBull Racing eSports team and will develop and Artificial Intelligence model, able to make accurate weather predictions / forecasting.
+In challenge 1 of this hackathon, you will be presented with historical weather data from the RedBull Racing eSports team and will develop and Artificial Intelligence model able to make accurate weather predictions / forecasting.

 The data structure of each packet provided to you is as follows (example is a real packet from the dataset).
 You can have a detailed look at all structure definitions [in this file](https://github.com/jasperan/f1-telemetry-oracle/blob/main/telemetry_f1_2021/cleaned_packets.py).
 Note that in the dataset, two additional variables (not present in the game) have been added, which are:
 - gamehost: it's an unique identifier to separate different dataset consumers.
 It's infrastructure-related and it's a dummy variable from a qualitative perspective.